mrbazzan/practices-of-the-python-pro/README.md

 - subclasses use all the behaviour of their superclass: if a subclass doesn't use all of its superclass's behaviour, is it really an instance of the superclass?

+    what does it mean to compose a behaviour into a class that needs it?